fommil/fpmortals/manuscript/main-text.md

   res: Option[Int] = Some(4)
 ~~~~~~~~

 This concludes the key features of `Foldable`.
-You'd be forgiven for
+You are forgiven for
-forgetting everything that is available, so the key takeaway is that
+already forgetting all the methods you've just seen: the key takeaway
-anything you'd expect to find in a collection library is probably on
+is that anything you'd expect to find in a collection library is
-`Foldable`.
+probably on `Foldable` and if it isn't already, it [probably should be](https://github.com/scalaz/scalaz/issues/1448).

-We'll conclude with a few variations on the above with weaker type
+We'll conclude with some variations of the methods we've already seen.
-constraints.
-First there are variants of some methods that take a
+First there are variants of methods that take a `Semigroup` instead of
-`Monoid`, instead taking a `Semigroup`, returning `Option` for empty
-data structures.
-Note that the methods are `1` (one) `Opt` (option),
-not `10 pt`, a subtle typesetting joke for the observant.
+a `Monoid`:

 {lang="text"}
 ~~~~~~~~